matt01003/Snake/README.md

-## Snake
-A snake game project made in 2015
+A snake game made in 2015